 All of the region’s deep coal mines have been closed but the union banners from collieries are still paraded through the city to the Racecourse cricket ground, by the River Wear.
 Marching brass bands play along the route.
 It’s the colour and festival atmosphere, as much as the politics, that attract many attendees.

-Durham Marriott Hotel Royal County (Old Elvet; tel.
+Durham Marriott Hotel Royal County hotel (Old Elvet; tel.
 0191 386 6821) is one of the key stops along the way.
 Bands play for the dignitaries who traditionally gather on the hotel’s balcony.

 Union leaders and politicians address the gathered crowd during speeches from a podium on the Racecourse cricket ground.
 In 2016 Labour leader Jeremy Corbyn, veteran Member of Parliament for Bolsover Dennis Skinner and Napoleon Gomez, leader of Mexico’s Los Mineros, counted among the speakers.